carlos-uroza/Surfs_Up/README.md

 In summary, our program provides a high-level seasonality study of temperature data.
 The findings suggests that the island of Oahu seems to maintain a similar temperature year-round and would be an appropriate location for a surf and ice cream shop.

 ### Suggestion #1
-Another query that could benefit the query same june & dec temp data but only for local station (give number)
+It is suggested that the board examine another query for June & December temperatures that returns only measurements from station "USC00519281".
+This query would provide granular insight in to the local conditions of the specific site that W. Avy is interested in.

 ### Suggestion #2
-query same june & dec, but for precipitation data of local station
+Another query that could benefit the board's decision would be to query the June & December precipitation data from station "USC00519281".
+This query would provide a comparison of the local conditions with respect to the rest of the island.